ASBTEC/certificates/README.md

 when the signature is updated, you can add a meaningless change in the data file of the signature such as adding a whitespace or a line break to trigger the workflow and receive the signatures in your email.

+## Other notes
+The size of the certificate in the image output is 1400wx788h

 ## Roadmap
 This project is completely functional!
 But there is still some space for improvements...
 - Convert workflows into a template that can be customized.
 This way we will reduce duplication since workflows are more